 Continue to further embed ACL delivery into designated priority community areas and venues to ensure more of our most deprived communities can access first step learning opportunities in their local area and are able to progress onto more formal learning opportunities.

-- Develop a formal first step offer in the most deprived neighbourhoods in Tameside. - · Measure distance travelled in terms of progression to formal learning opportunities.
+Measure distance travelled in terms of progression to formal learning opportunities.

 Impact and Contribution to Strategic Aims, Skills Priorities and Priorities for Improvement